tornado4444/RTX_Tutorial/README.md

 # RTX_Tutorial
 There is my, first attempt to create the RTX.
 There is no any API, just image.
-P.S I'm studying from the book: Ray Tracing
+P.S I'm studying from the book: Ray Tracing in One Weeknd.

 # Final result.